Dr. Gary Tanchak, D.C.

 • You can purchase it with HSA/FSA funds.

-• More advertised stall force (80lbs. on paper compared to Theragun’s 60lbs.).
-In reality though they’re about the same.
+• More advertised stall force (80 lbs. on paper than Theragun’s 60 lbs.).
+In reality, though, they’re about the same.

 • Achedaway Pro is quieter than the Theragun.
 It’s not even close.
-Huge win here.
+A huge win here.

 • It is lighter than the Theragun Pro (2.65 vs 2.9 lbs)